MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-uxcomponents-noncanvas/packages/uxcomponents-noncanvas/button.md

 ## See more

-See the [Canvas-based Button documentation](../../../mrtk3-uxcomponents/packages/uxcomponents/button.md) for more details on the `PressableButton` class, as well as design recommendations for implementing the Mixed Reality Design Language.
+For more information, see the [Canvas-based Button documentation](../../../mrtk3-uxcomponents/packages/uxcomponents/button.md) for details on the `PressableButton` class and design recommendations for implementing the Mixed Reality Design Language.